seed-rs/seed/README.md

 ### Elements, attributes, styles
-When passing your layout to Seed, attributes for DOM elements (eg id, class, src etc), styles (eg display, color, font-size), and events (eg onclick, contextmenu, dblclick) are passed to DOM-macros (like div!{}) using unique types.
+When passing your layout to Seed, attributes for DOM elements (eg id, class, src etc), styles (eg display, color, font-size), and events (eg click, contextmenu, dblclick) are passed to element-creation macros (like div![]) using unique types.

-Views are described using El structs, defined in the`seed::dom_types` module.
+Views are described using [El structs](https://docs.rs/seed/0.1.2/seed/dom_types/struct.El.html), defined in the [seed::dom_types](https://docs.rs/seed/0.1.2/seed/dom_types/index.html) module.
 They're most-easily created with a shorthand using macros.
 These macros can take any combination of the following 5 argument types:
 (0 or 1 of each) `Attrs`, `Style`, `Vec<Listener>`, `Vec<El>` (children), and `&str` (text).
 Attrs, and Style are most-easily created usign the following macros respectively: `attrs!{}`, `style!{}`.
 Attrs,